Architecture

 CalendarPicker | Day picker with month navigation, dot indicators for days with data, and daily distance/count display |

-TripList | Segmented trip cards with distance, duration, avg speed, elevation gain/loss, and per-trip or bulk export |
+TripList | Segmented trip cards with distance, duration, avg speed, elevation gain/loss.
+Per-trip share icon plus a long-press contextual action bar for multi-select export and delete |

 GeofenceLayers | Shared geofence rendering (fill polygons, stroke outlines, labels) used by DashboardMap and GeofenceScreen |